I'll Be Thinking of You

-I'll Be Thinking of You is a 1979 Gospel album by Andraé Crouch, released on the Elektra and Light record labels.
+I'll Be Thinking of You is a 1979 album by Andraé Crouch, released on the Elektra and Light record labels.
 The album won a Grammy Award for Best Contemporary Soul Gospel Album.

-Overview

 Artists such as Stevie Wonder and Philip Bailey appeared on the album.

+Critical reception

+The Manchester Evening News wrote that "the way the guy whips up a storm, the phrasing and the ability to handle the slow to up-beat gospel and R and B make it a goodie."